• About

 Much like many of you out there in the world, I was absolutely crushed to see the devastation and loss from the the fires in 2023, especially on the West Side.
 Lahaina – a whole town essentially gone.
 So many people lost everything.
 But the Maui community came together to help and support one another in a time of great need and many of them in turn need visitors to help keep businesses alive.

-If you’re planning to travel to Maui in the near future, bring kindness, compassion, and generosity.
-Visit restaurants, purchase items from boutiques, book activities, and tip generously.
+If you’re planning to travel to Maui, kindness, compassion, and generosity is still very much needed.
+Visit locally-owned restaurants, purchase items from boutiques, book activities, and tip generously.
 Put your extra money directly into the hands of the local people so they can continue to thrive and support their own!

 Best Places to Stay on Maui